Close Menu

 Pet Policy and Leash Requirements at Acadia

-Federal law requires all pets at Acadia to stay on a leash no longer than 6 feet at all times.
-This rule applies everywhere your dog is permitted in the park, including trails, carriage roads, and campgrounds.
-The leash requirement protects wildlife, keeps other visitors safe, and prevents your pet from getting into dangerous situations.
+Acadia requires all dogs to stay on a leash no longer than 6 feet at all times.
+This rule applies everywhere in the park including trails, carriage roads, campgrounds, parking areas, and beaches.

 Dog Friendly Trails and Carriage Roads